pawarherschel/vrcx-insights/README.md

 this is a simple program to find out the various friend circles which might exist via the data collected by vrcx

+keep in mind that the program tries to use ALL your threads, so if you have a cpu with low number of threads then it will take a while to run. the amount of time it requires to run is also dependent on how big the database table is.

 ## Usage

 1. make a new folder called `db` in the same directory as the executable